souravsathyan/ReactJS/README.md

 </ul>

 <h2>Higher Order Components</h2>
 <p>Its a function that takes a component and returns a component.
-It takes a  component and enhance the component and returns it back
+It takes a  component and enhance the component and returns it back.
 </p>
+<p>HO Component is Pure function, which does not change the behaviour and code of the component </p>
+<p></p>

+22.45 e11